kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 type BackendTLSPolicySpec struct {
 	// TargetRefs identifies an API object to apply the policy to.
 	//
-	// Support Levels:
-	//
-	// * Extended: Kubernetes Service referenced by HTTPRoute backendRefs.
-	//
-	// * Implementation-Specific: Services not connected via HTTPRoute, and any
-	//   other kind of backend.
-Implementations MAY use BackendTLSPolicy for:
-	//   - Services not referenced by any Route (e.g., infrastructure services)
-	//   - Gateway feature backends (e.g., ExternalAuth, rate-limiting services)
-	//   - Service mesh workload-to-service communication
-	//   - Other resource types beyond Service
-	//
-	// Implementations SHOULD aim to ensure that BackendTLSPolicy behavior is consistent,
-	 // even outside of the extended HTTPRoute -> Service path.
-They SHOULD clearly document how
-	// BackendTLSPolicy is interpreted in these scenarios, including:
-	//   - Which resources beyond Service are supported
-	//   - How the policy is discovered and applied
-	//   - Any implementation-specific semantics or restrictions
-	//
-	// Note that this config applies to the entire referenced resource
-	// by default, but this default may change in the future to provide
-	// a more granular application of the policy.
-	//
 	// TargetRefs must be _distinct_.
 This means either that:
 	//
 	// * They select different targets.
 If this is the case, then targetRef